leafo/luajit-geoip/README.md

 # LuaJIT bindings to the C MaxMind GeoIP library

 In order to use this library you'll need luajit, libGeoIP, and some geoip databases installed.
+(Note: libGeoIP is the older C library, that should be already available in most package managers)

 ## Install